6A-2.0030: Qualified School Construction Bond Program

 5. The application must include the following documents:

 a.
-A copy of the resolution referenced in the Certificate of Eligibility section of the application.
+A copy of the resolution referenced in the Certificate of Eligibility section of Form OEF 411.

 b.
-A completed project spending plan, Form OEF 412 Project Listing, which is hereby incorporated by reference and may be obtained from the Department’s website at http://www.fldoe.org/edfacil/oef/federalbond.asp.
+A completed Qualified School Construction Bonds Notice of Intent to Issue and Request for Written Confirmation Project Spending Plan, Form OEF 412, which is hereby incorporated by reference to become effective with the effective date of this rule.
+Form OEF 412 may be obtained from the Department’s website at http://www.fldoe.org/edfacil/oef/federalbond.asp.

-6. Charter schools must submit a copy of the most current financial audit containing an auditor’s opinion that the charter school with remain a “going concern” until the QSCBs mature.
+6. Charter schools must submit a copy of the most current financial audit containing an auditor’s opinion that the charter school will remain operational until the QSCBs mature.

 (c) Allocation Process.

 1. After the federally imposed state bonding authority is known for each calendar year, the school districts and charter schools will be notified by the Department.